elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 * `search_exclude`: By setting this field to "true", the page will not end up in the search results of the search bar. `search_exclude: true` is the default for template pages.
 Make sure to delete this metadata field when creating a new page for contributors, before approving or before merging a pull request.

+* `sitemap`: let the page appear in the sitema.xml.
+Default: true

+* `no_robots`: by setting this field to true, the page will not end up in the search results of google or any other search engine.

 * `hide_sidebar`: When true, the sidebar will be hidden.
 Default: false.

 * `custom-editme`: This attribute can be used to specify an alternative file/link when clicked on the edit-me button.